 how much does an espresso machine cost?

-7 reasons why Espresso machines are so Expensive?
+7 reasons why Espresso machines are so Expensive

 1- Quality of material

-Espresso is the only unique brewing style that requires high pressure.
 Normal coffee machines don’t have to withstand higher pressure that’s why they are usually made of cheaper plastic material.

 This is one of the main reasons for the huge difference in price between Normal coffee machines and Espresso machines.